 One of the newer oils that has arrived on the market recently is marula oil.
 Marula oil comes from a tree that is native to Southern Africa.
 Initially, this tree was relatively rare; however, as many cultures use the fruit from this tree in traditional medications and popular dishes, the trees began spreading.

 Marula oil itself contains a wide variety of helpful ingredients.
-Some of the beneficial ingredients of marula oil include:
+Some of the beneficial components of marula oil include:

-- Antioxidants help scavenge free radicals that can lead to premature aging
+- Antioxidants such as tocotrienol help scavenge free radicals that can lead to premature aging

-- Fatty acids that help nourish and heal the skin
+- Fatty acids that help nourish and heal the skin, it contains omegas 6 & 9

 - Proteins that play a role in facilitating the absorption of marula oil into the skin itself